badu/badu.github.io/_content/about.md

 ###### (October 2013 - March 2015)

-* Built a second screen application prototype, running on smart TV, tablet and server
+* Built a second screen application prototype, running on smart TV, tablet and, server
 * Built an educational platform for quizzes
 * Left the company because it split-up